 g) the selected entry of the "list of subscriber data" is updated or USIM is removed for the selected PLMN subscription.

-If an SNPN is removed from the list of "temporarily forbidden SNPNs" list, the MS shall stop the MS implementation specific timer not shorter than 60 minutes, if running.
+If an SNPN is removed from the list of "temporarily forbidden SNPNs" list, the UE shall stop the UE implementation specific timer not shorter than 60 minutes, if running.

-NOTE 15: If the MS supports access to an SNPN providing access for localized services in SNPN, the UE ensures that such an SNPN is not inaccessible due to being in the list of "temporarily forbidden SNPNs for access for localized services in SNPN" when the validity information of the SNPN changes from not met to met.
-As a UE implementation option, the MS can remove an SNPN from the list of "temporarily forbidden SNPNs for access for localized services in SNPN" associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, when the validity information of the SNPN changes from not met to met.
+NOTE 15: If the UE supports access to an SNPN providing access for localized services in SNPN, the UE ensures that such an SNPN is not inaccessible due to being in the list of "temporarily forbidden SNPNs for access for localized services in SNPN" when the validity information of the SNPN changes from not met to met.
+As a UE implementation option, the UE can remove an SNPN from the list of "temporarily forbidden SNPNs for access for localized services in SNPN" associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, when the validity information of the SNPN changes from not met to met.

-The MS shall add an SNPN to the list of "permanently forbidden SNPNs" (for access for localized services in SNPN, if the SNPN is an SNPN selected for localized services in SNPN) (for onboarding services, if the MS is registered for onboarding services in SNPN or performing initial registration for onboarding services in SNPN) which is, if the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, if a message with cause value #75 "Permanently not authorized for this SNPN", #3 "Illegal UE" (applicable in an onboarding SNPN only), #6 "Illegal ME" (applicable in an onboarding SNPN only), or #7 "5GS services not allowed" (applicable in an onboarding SNPN only) (see 3GPP TS 24.501 [64]) is received by the MS in response to an LR request from the SNPN.
+The UE shall add an SNPN to the list of "permanently forbidden SNPNs" (for access for localized services in SNPN, if the SNPN is an SNPN selected for localized services in SNPN) (for onboarding services, if the UE is registered for onboarding services in SNPN or performing initial registration for onboarding services in SNPN) which is, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, if a message with cause value #75 "Permanently not authorized for this SNPN", #3 "Illegal UE" (applicable in an onboarding SNPN only), #6 "Illegal ME" (applicable in an onboarding SNPN only), or #7 "5GS services not allowed" (applicable in an onboarding SNPN only) (see 3GPP TS 24.501 [64]) is received by the UE in response to an LR request from the SNPN.

-The MS shall remove an SNPN from the list of "permanently forbidden SNPNs" (for access for localized services in SNPN, if the SNPN is an SNPN selected for localized services in SNPN) (for onboarding services, if the MS is registered for onboarding services in SNPN or performing initial registration for onboarding services in SNPN) which is, if the MS supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, if:
+The UE shall remove an SNPN from the list of "permanently forbidden SNPNs" (for access for localized services in SNPN, if the SNPN is an SNPN selected for localized services in SNPN) (for onboarding services, if the UE is registered for onboarding services in SNPN or performing initial registration for onboarding services in SNPN) which is, if the UE supports access to an SNPN using credentials from a credentials holder, equivalent SNPNs or both, associated with the selected entry of the "list of subscriber data" or the selected PLMN subscription, if:

 a) there is a successful LR after a subsequent manual selection of the SNPN;

-b) the MS is configured to use timer T3245 and timer T3245 expires;
+b) the UE is configured to use timer T3245 and timer T3245 expires;

-c) the MS is not configured to use timer T3245, the timer T3247 expires and the value of the SNPN-specific attempt counter for that SNPN is less than the MS implementation specific maximum value as defined in 3GPP TS 24.501 [64];
+c) the UE is not configured to use timer T3245, the timer T3247 expires and the value of the SNPN-specific attempt counter for that SNPN is less than the UE implementation specific maximum value as defined in 3GPP TS 24.501 [64];

 d) an entry of the "list of subscriber data" with the subscribed SNPN identity identifying the SNPN is updated or the USIM is removed if: